vaginessa/omnibin/SDK.md

 Methods, which ```throw Exception``` are run **not** on the UI thread.

 Methods, which don't ```throw Exception``` are run on the UI thread (except caching methods).
+Not all are run straight on the UI thread, idea is not to request smth from net (for example) in them.

 ### Main